2007 AS Roma–Manchester United F.C. conflict: Post-conflict events

 In the season following the conflicts, Roma were once again set to play Manchester United.
 Roma club captain Francesco Totti sought to defuse any potential tensions by making a personal video apology to a female United fan, Carly Lyes, who was caught up in the clash between police and United fans.

 Totti's message was well received by Lyes, but the fan pointed out that it was the police, Roma officials, and UEFA who should be apologising for the events of that night, not the playing staff.

 Related incidents

 In the previous round of the competition, Manchester United fans were involved in an incident at the Stade Félix-Bollaert in Lens in February, during a round of 16 match between Lille OSC and Manchester United.
-As the stadium began to fill, too many United fans were directed to the away stand which couldn't facilitate them, causing the spectators at the front of the stand to be pressed against the perimeter fencing.
+As the stadium began to fill, too many United fans were directed to the away stand which could not facilitate them, causing the spectators at the front of the stand to be pressed against the perimeter fencing.
 Amidst fears of a Hillsborough-like incident, fans attempted to climb over the metal fencing surrounding the away section.
 Riot police saw the attempts as a pitch invasion and fired tear gas into the crowd, which prompted criticism of their handling of the situation.

 In 2006, three Middlesbrough fans were stabbed and 10 others injured during fights with Roma fans in a UEFA Cup quarter-final match.